sbaresearch/simcoin/README.md

 * [R Markdown](http://rmarkdown.rstudio.com/)

 ## Performance 🚀
 When running a simulation, monitor the host machine closely.
 Check utilisation of RAM, CPU, Disk and Network.
-Further, control the log created by the host system (`dmesg`) and the log produced by the simulation software (`data/debug.log`) and nodes (`data/last_run/node-X/debug.log`).
+Further, control the log created by the host system (`dmesg`) and the log produced by the simulation framework (`data/debug.log`) and nodes (`data/last_run/node-X/debug.log`).
 To improve the performance consider the following:
 * Increase the ARP-cache if you encounter a neighbour table (ARP-cache) overflow in the kernel messages (`dmesg`).
 * Run the whole simulation in RAM by using tmpfs.
 * Use a better host machine! 😉